SRSoftware/Open3a/README.md

 Office-Fox
 ==========

-A fork of Open3A, specifically prepared for small to medium sized businesses in southern Germany/Switzerland.
+A fork of Open3A, specifically prepared for small to medium sized businesses.